 CO-CURRICULAR: Spanish language; instrumental and vocal music; studio art, cyber art, and photography; athletic instruction; technology instruction.

-SPECIAL STRENGTHS: Integration of technology in the classroom: students in grades 3 and up use Tablet PC technology for classroom assignments, as well as Macs.
+SPECIAL STRENGTHS: Integration of technology in the classroom: students in grades 3 and up use Tablet PC technology for classroom assignments.

 SPECIAL PROGRAMS: After school athletics including boys’ and girls’ basketball, volleyball, cross country, track and field, soccer, and flag football; private instrument lessons for all strings, African and Latin percussion, flute, and clarinet; chess club; photography club; and a robotics club and robotics team.
 Also Atrium (religious education) after school.